Lesson plan projects

 Haberdashers' Aske's Hatcham College and NCPC’s Day of the Dead conference.

-The Art Department at HAHC linked with the NCPC last year to develop a Mexican Day of the Dead project.
+The Art Department at HAHC linked with the National Council for Palliative Care (NCPC) in 2011 to develop a Mexican Day of the Dead project.

 All pupils in years 8 and 9 focused their art lessons on this Mexican celebration.
 Pupils discussed the concept of death, funerals they had been to, the deaths of friends and family, their own deaths, ideas for their own funerals and how they would like to be remembered.